Applifier/node-scribe/README.md

 If autoReconnect is set to true and connection fails, client will store log entries to queue and flush when connection has be re-established.

 ## Logger
-Logger can be used to replace the default functionality of the console object.
-Each entry contains the level, hostname, pid, caller (file and position) and the log message given as parameter.
+Logger is an drop-in replacement for the default console object.
+Each log entry contains the level, hostname, pid, caller (file and position) and the log message given as parameter.
 Values are separated by tabulators.

 ### Log levels
-Levels are defined by the function used or by hand when using logMessage function.<br />
+Levels are defined by the function used or by hand when using the logMessage function.<br />
     0 : EMERG <br />
     1 : ALERT <br />
     2 : CRITICAL (critical)<br />